What Are The Best Crossfitter

 #2 Don’t Mix & Match Your Drinks

-The most common and least harmful effects are probably nausea and having jitters.
+The most common and least harmful side effects are probably nausea and having jitters.
 But it could get much worse...

 So, stick to either a pre-workout OR coffee – not both at the same time.